-Unfortunately despite my resolution to improve myself and to evolve into a fine upstanding villager, this morning I have noticed that far from being healthy, wealthy and wise, I am barely functioning,
+Unfortunately, despite regularly resolving to improve myself so that I might evolve into a fine upstanding villager, this morning I have noticed that far from being healthy, wealthy and wise, I am barely functioning,

 As you may imagine, I am determined to:pinpoint exactly how I got myself into this sorry state &

 Last night after supper, the Agent went to bed and I decided to watch the first episode of ‘The Crown’ on Netflix.
 Be warned!
 Newly wise after the event, I now know I made not just one but two bad decisions.

 Mistake #2.
 I snuggled up on a bean bag with lots of cushions under a rug, making myself thoroughly warm and cosy.